Frano Mlinar

-Frano Mlinar (born 30 March 1992) is a Croatian professional football who plays as a midfielder for Mura.
+Frano Mlinar (born 30 March 1992) is a Croatian professional football who plays as a midfielder for Maksimir.

 Club career

 A product of Dinamo Zagreb Academy, Mlinar was promoted to the club's first team squad in January 2010, and had his professional league debut in the second part of the 2009–10 season.
 However, he made only one appearance for the club before the end of season and was subsequently loaned to NK Lokomotiva, Dinamo's farm team, in June 2010, staying there for a year and a half before cancelling his contract with Dinamo and moving to NK Inter Zaprešić.

 On 1 July 2013, Mlinar joined Italian club Udinese Calcio for €1 million and he was given shirt number 14.

 On 8 June 2021, Mlinar signed with Istra.

 International career

 Internationally, Mlinar represented Croatia at all youth levels up until the Croatia under-21 team.